 Due to time shortage we haven't done Web SSL/Reporter/Proxy (not a big deal for me as I am yet to see any of them in the wild) labs.

 All setup had access to the Internet , so URL-filtering we could test real-time.

-Upon completion we were given link to password-protected CBT, possibility to open personal account with portal.aladdin.com , link to download eSafe 7.1 ISO disk (every eSafe has built-in evaluation license for 30 days), nice bag, and user/pass and link to the website to take exam.
+To conclude - I enjoyed the course, learned lots of new things (my job involves supporting already installed and working eSafe, so I don't do installing/configuring from scratch the appliance, something our integration department always do) and therefore it was worthwhile.
+Upon completion we were given link to the password-protected CBT, possibility to open personal account with portal.aladdin.com , link to download eSafe 7.1 ISO disk (every eSafe has built-in evaluation license for 30 days), nice bag, and user/pass and link to the website to take exam.

+Now to exam - it was a web based test, with 50 questions and 90 minutes to do it.
 The test is pretty easy given you took active part in the course before as it recaptures the same topics.
 So I did it in about 30 mins, got the web page "Congradulations you passed" and a week later received by a courier framed certificate that I am now eSafe Certified Professional.

 Follow me on https://www.linkedin.com/in/yurislobodyanyuk/ not to miss what I publish on Linkedin, Github, blog, and more.